WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 #4 Your Dog is Sad or Depressed

-Yes, it’s true – dogs can feel human emotions.
-Just as dogs can feel happy and excited (as exhibited through tail wagging and open-mouth smiley faces), they can also feel sad or even depressed.
+No, it’s not just a dog!
+If you think that way, you should not have a dog to begin with.
+As sentient beings, dogs are individuals who can feel human emotions.
+Just as dogs can feel happy and excited (as exhibited through tail wagging, open-mouth smiling, and jumping around), they can also feel sad, lonely, withdraw, or even depressed.
 Signs of sadness or depression in dogs include, but are not limited to the following:

 - Sleeping more than usual